 Australia’s musical history is enough to make any Australian proud.
-Obviously, Aussies are bound to be biased, but most of us truly believe that Australia has spent decades producing some of the most wonderfully crafted and brilliantly performed songs in the world.
+Obviously, Aussie fans are bound to be biased, but most of us truly believe that Australia has spent decades producing some of the most wonderfully crafted and brilliantly performed songs in the world.

 ‘You’re The Voice’ – John Farnham